 What is my Chinese zodiac animal?

-How does the Chinese zodiac work?
+How does Chinese horoscopes work?

 In addition to your Sun-sign based Western zodiac sign, you can also find out your Chinese horoscope sign.
 Based on a completely different system (which includes lunar calculations), the Chinese astrological calendar changes annually.
 The Chinese lunar new year corresponds with the Aquarius new moon, which always falls between January 20 and February 18 (the actual date varies each year).